Skip to main content Skip to page footer

 Connected Worlds

-Globalisation in Focus
+Globalization in Focus

 10.04. — 31.08.2025

-Globalisation is a multi-layered, complex phenomenon that shapes our daily lives.
+Globalization is a multi-layered, complex phenomenon that shapes our daily lives.
 The objects found in Connected Worlds are just as diverse as the global networks and relationships.
 This is an exhibition project that takes as its theme the global perspective, that examines profoundly the past, thereby revealing the connections to us, to the here and now – and we are part of that.
 The exhibition and digital offerings around the themed year complement one another.

 Nuremberg GLOBAL